controlshift/slate/source/includes/_authenticated_api_signatures.md

 ### Create

 Creates a new signature for the specified petition.
-This API endpoint can be used to record externally recorded signatures for a particular petitions within your instance of the ControlShift platform.
+This API endpoint can be used to record externally collected signatures for a particular petition within your instance of the ControlShift platform.

 All of the same post-signature actions that the platform usually supports including webhooks, CRM syncs, and other integrations will still be triggered, in the same way they are for normal signatures.